roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 ## 1.5.
 Standards, Codes, and Regulations

 In the completion of this work, the FEM Standards (European Federation of Materials Handling), particularly Chapter II, and Eurocode 3 were utilized.
-The FEM standards address specific issues related to structures and handling equipment, including cases such as bridge cranes and gantry cranes."
+The FEM standards address specific issues related to structures and handling equipment, including cases such as bridge cranes and gantry cranes.

 ## 1.6.
 Approach